dart-lang/language/working/1426-extension-types/feature-specification-views.md

 a particular instantiation of a generic view.
 For non-generic views, the representation type is the same in either case.

-We say that _DV_ is _implicit_ respectively _plain_ if its declaration does respectively does not start with the keyword `implicit`.
+We say that _DV_ is an _implicit_ view if its declaration starts with the keyword `implicit`.
+Otherwise, we say that _DV_ is a _plain_ view.
 Similarly, we say that a view type
-<code>View<S<sub>1</sub>, ..
-S<sub>k</sub>></code>
+<code>View&lt;S<sub>1</sub>, ..
+S<sub>k</sub>&gt;</code>
 where `View` denotes _DV_ is _implicit_ respectively _plain_.

 Let `V` be a view type of the form
-<code>View<S<sub>1</sub>, ..
-S<sub>k</sub>></code>,
+<code>View&lt;S<sub>1</sub>, ..
+S<sub>k</sub>&gt;</code>,
 and let `T` be the corresponding instantiated representation type.
 When `T` is a top type, `V` is also a top type.
 Otherwise the following applies:

-- If `V` is a plain view type then `V` is a proper subtype of `Object?`.  *So the representation type and the view type are unrelated, and there is no assignability in either direction.
-In this case a view constructor may be used to obtain a value of the view type (see below).*
+`V` is a proper subtype of `Object?`.
+If `T` is non-nullable then `V` is a proper subtype of `Object` as well.

-- If `V` is an implicit view type then `V` is a proper subtype of `Object?`, and a proper supertype of `T`. *That is, an expression of the representation type can freely be assigned to a variable of the view type, but in the opposite direction there must be an explicit cast.*
+Moreover, if `V` is an implicit view type then `V` is a proper supertype of `T`.

+*That is, an expression of a view type can be assigned to a top type (like all other expressions), and if the representation type is non-nullable then it can also be assigned to `Object`.
+Moreover, an expression whose type is a subtype of the representation type can be assigned to an implicit view type (but not to a plain view type).
+This means that plain view types enforce the use of constructor invocations (or casts), whereas the constructor invocations can be omitted for an implicit view type.*

-In the body of a member of a view declaration _DV_ named `View`, the static type of `this` is `View<X1 ..
-Xk>`, where `X1 ..
-Xk` are the type parameters declared by _DV_.
-The static type of the name of the representation is the representation type.
+In the body of a member of a view declaration _DV_ named `View` and declaring the type parameters `X1 ..
+Xk`, the static type of `this` is `View<X1 ..
+Xk>`.
+The static type of the name of the representation name is the representation type.

 *For example, in `view V(T id) {...}`, `id` has type `T` and `this` has type `V`.*

-A view declaration may declare one or more non-redirecting factory constructors.
-A factory constructor which is declared in a view declaration is also known as a _view constructor_.
+A view declaration _DV_ named `View` may declare one or more constructors.
+A constructor which is declared in a view declaration is also known as a _view constructor_.

 *The purpose of having a view constructor is that it bundles an approach for building an instance of the representation type of a view